kataw/kataw/test/__snapshot__/ecma262/miscellaneous/destructuring/destructuring-assignment-positive-tests/gen/variable_in_for_of/x007b_xx003a_newx002etarget_x003d_1_x007d.md

 # Auto-generated test cases ( Kataw )
-- Regenerated: 2021-06-14
-- From: kataw/test/__snapshot__/parser/miscellaneous/destructuring/destructuring-assignment-positive-tests/autogen.md
+- From: kataw/test/__snapshot__/ecma262/miscellaneous/destructuring/destructuring-assignment-positive-tests/autogen.md
-- Path: kataw/test/__snapshot__/parser/miscellaneous/destructuring/destructuring-assignment-positive-tests/gen/variable_in_for_of
+- Path: kataw/test/__snapshot__/ecma262/miscellaneous/destructuring/destructuring-assignment-positive-tests/gen/variable_in_for_of
 > :: test: variable in for of
 > :: case: { x: new.target = 1 }
 ## Options